JoeMayo/BotDemos/README.md

 ## Bug FormFlow Bot #2

-Implements dynamic fields in FormFlow (e.g. selection based on DB options.)
+Implements dynamic fields in FormFlow (e.g. selection based on updatable data).
+Several other FormFlow customizations with attributes and more.

 ## Contact Info Bot